 - Support and promote the EAP industry in the UK.

 - Promote the development of the employee assistance profession.

 - Develop, maintain and apply standards of practice, guidelines and a code of ethics to members.

 UK EAPA was established in 1998 and follows EAPA global standards that are adapted local to the UK market; this makes the UK EAPA Standards of Professional Practice the only credible set of standards to which EAP providers operate.

-The Association represents the UK EAP industry to government and other professional bodies and actively takes part in consultation and lobbying, as well as providing commentary to the media on mental health and work related issues.
+The Association represents the UK EAP industry to government and other professional bodies and actively takes part in consultation and as providing commentary to the media on mental health and work related issues.